-In writing On the Moor: Science, History and Nature on a Country Walk, I set out to show how a routine walk in the countryside is enhanced by an appreciation of science, history, the history of science, and natural history.
-My aim is to show that there are interesting stories and scientific principles to be found behind pretty much anything we might encounter on such a walk, and that people who appreciate the countryside for purely aesthetic or athletic reasons are missing out on half the fun.
+On the Moor: Science, History and Nature on a Country Walk shows how a routine walk in the countryside is enhanced by an appreciation of science, history, and natural history.
+There are interesting stories and scientific principles to be found behind pretty much anything we might encounter on our walks.
+People who appreciate the countryside for purely aesthetic or athletic reasons are missing out on half the fun!

 The unifying theme of On the Moor is the walks I’ve been taking for the last twenty years on a Pennine moor, high above Hebden Bridge in West Yorkshire.
 There’s nothing particularly special about the moor in question, but that’s the whole point of the book: finding interest in the ordinary, on your own local patch.